 Much has been written about creating client value – but what exactly does that mean for an estate planning law firm?
 Drafting superior documents?
 Implementing avant-garde strategies?
 Being receptive to client calls and inquiries?

 Yes.
 Yes.
 Yes.

-Leadership means providing direction, eliminating dangers, focusing on opportunities and implementing strategies.
-Clients often appear at our doorstep believing that their estate plan is simple—until you delve into the details.
-It’s fairly easy for a client to express their goals, but it becomes more difficult when they must decide how to best accomplish those goals while you’re pointing out some of the dangers associated with the various strategies.
+Leadership Leadership means providing direction, eliminating dangers, focusing on opportunities and implementing strategies.
+Clients often appear at our doorstep believing that their estate plan is simple, until you delve into the details.
+It’s fairly easy for a client to express his goals, but it becomes more difficult when he must decide how to best accomplish those goals while you’re pointing out some of the dangers associated with the various strategies.
 All of a sudden, things aren’t so simple anymore.

 You promptly point out that if George survives, he can name whomever he wants as his beneficiary once he rolls over her IRA.
 Even if George does name her son and daughter as his primary beneficiary, if he should remarry without a nuptial agreement, then the account may still be at risk of benefiting an unintended beneficiary.
 You advise that additional planning steps are necessary to satisfy your client’s intent.